DeepMind

 Quotes:

-Machine Learning R&D: “Uplift Level 1: Can or has been used to accelerate AI development, resulting in AI progress substantially accelerating (e.g. 2x) from 2020-2024 rates.”
+“ML R&D acceleration level 1: Has been used to accelerate AI development, resulting in AI progress substantially accelerating from historical rates.”

 Quotes: